PCrnjak/Read_the_docs_test/docs/Electronics_PCB.rst

 This PCB is first version and has some errors that will be fixed in revision 2.
 Board was created in Altium Circuitmaker and all files can be found here:

-* `All data about PCB`_
+* `All files for PCB`_

-.. _All data about PCB: https://github.com/PCrnjak/Faze4-Robotic-arm/blob/master/Distribution_PCB.zip
+.. _All files for PCB: https://github.com/PCrnjak/Faze4-Robotic-arm/blob/master/Distribution_PCB.zip

 .. figure:: ../docs/images/plocica_v1.jpg
     :figwidth: 400px